Building

 2015 NBCC and IBC Codes

-Ss is a coefficient used to
+Ss is a coefficient used to calculate

-given geographical location.
+geographical location.
+It corresponds to

-It corresponds to the expected ground acceleration at the short
+the expected ground acceleration at the short period (0.2 sec.) with 5%

-period (0.2 sec.) with 5% critical damping included.
+critical damping included.
 The Ss coefficient is commonly

 shown as a percentage of the ground acceleration (e.g., 47%g).
-It is based on a 2 percent probability
+It is based on a 2 percent probability of

-of exceedance within a 50-year period.
+exceedance within a 50-year period.

 S1

-is a coefficient used to calculate the effect of the Maximum considered earthquake
+is a coefficient used to calculate the effect of the Maximum considered

-ground motion for the given geographical location.
+earthquake ground motion for the given geographical location.
 It corresponds to the expected ground

-acceleration at the 1-second period with 5% critical
+acceleration at the 1-second period with 5% critical damping included.

 The S1 coefficient is commonly shown as

 a percentage of the ground acceleration (e.g., 24%g).
-It is based on a 2 percent probability
+It is based on a 2 percent probability of

-of exceedance within a 50-year period.
+exceedance within a 50-year period.

 Note: